msaitow/SecondQuantizationAlgebra/README.md

 Distinctions from the original copy:

-  * Use of spin-free unitary group generator made fully functional
+  * Use of spin-free unitary group generator is made fully functional
   * A simple code generator integrated inside SQA

 If you modify this version of SQA package in your own work, in additon to the original paper (J Chem Phys 130 124102 (2009)) you should cite the following one,